Aspects of Hecke Symmetry: Anomalies, Curves, and Chazy Equations: Chazy equations

-satisfies a higher-order Chazy equation, which for Hecke group H$ (m) $ is a non-linear ordinary differential equation of order $ m $.
-In \eqref{eq:ChazyyDelta}, we have used the representation of $ E_2 $ in terms of the `automorphic' discriminant $ \Delta_m $ following \cite[Theorem 2(ii)]{Doran:2013npa}, and in doing so arrive at a generalization of \cite[eq.~8]{Takhtajan:1992qb}.
-We conclude in a similar fashion that the discriminant $ \Delta_m $ plays the role of the $ \tau $-function for the Chazy equation $ C_m $.
+In the previous section, we have demonstrated constructively that $ y=E_2^{(m)} $ satisfies a higher-order Chazy equation, which for Hecke group ${\rm H}(m)$ is a nonlinear ordinary differential equation of order~$ m $.
+This allows us to generalise \cite[equation~(8)]{Takhtajan:1992qb} in the following way: \begin{Proposition} The automorphic discriminant $ \Delta_m $ is the Hirota $ \tau $-function for the Chazy equation $ C_m $. \end{Proposition} This follows rather trivially following the representation of $ y=E_2^{(m)} $ in terms of the `automorphic' discriminant $ \Delta_m $ as given in \cite[Theorem~2(ii)]{Doran:2013npa}

-It is natural to wonder what the relationship between $\Delta$, the `algebraic' discriminant of the (hyper-)elliptic curve which we have determined earlier to have weight $w = 2m(m-1)$, and the automorphic discriminant $\Delta_m$ is.
-From \cite[Theorem 2(ii)]{Doran:2013npa} we see that the weight of $ \Delta_m $ is